ZOMA-JR/SuperStore-final-Project/README.md

 Main file
 [final_Superstore_Sales_Project.xlsx](https://github.com/user-attachments/files/19888745/final_Superstore_Sales_Project.xlsx)

-# 🐍 Python Contribution – Data Analysis & Insights Extraction by (Omnia Ashraf & Sara elsayed)
+# 🐍 Python Contribution – Data Analysis & Insights Extraction by (Omnia Ashraf & Sara Elsayed)
 Another member of our team used Python to perform deeper analysis and extract insights from the cleaned Superstore dataset.
 Their tasks included:

 Loading and exploring the data using libraries like pandas .